TezcatlipocaStudios/NineLevelsToMictlan/readme.md

 + Present readme file
 + Executable packaged with Pyinstaller
 + Source code
-+ imageHardcoder code to hardcode sprites and deliver a single executable with no additional required files
++ imageHardcoder and AudioHardcoder code to hardcode sprites and deliver a single executable with no additional required files
++ Assets folder
 + Licence

 ## Installation